byuflowlab/Aeroelasticity.jl/README.md

 Author: Taylor McDonnell

 **Aeroelasticity.jl** is a modular multi-fidelity aeroelastic analysis and simulation package.
-The intent of this package is to facilitate defining and simulating the behavior of both 2D and 3D aeroelastic systems.
-A number of built-in models have also been developed to be able simulate various aeroelastic behavior.
+The intent of this package is to facilitate defining and simulating the behavior of both 2D and 3D aeroelastic systems, though this package may also be used to construct general monolithic coupled systems.

 ![](https://flow.byu.edu/Aeroelasticity.jl/dev/assets/section-simulation.gif)

 ## Package Features
  - Facilitates defining and simulating the behavior of both 2D and 3D aeroelastic systems
  - Contains a number of predefined aerodynamic, structural, and aeroelastic models including:
    - Aerodynamic Models
      - Steady Thin Airfoil Theory (2D)
      - Quasi-Steady Thin Airfoil Theory (2D)
      - Wagner's Function (2D)